Biodiversity Net Gain

 The BNG process is built around a pre-commencement condition, which is when the full details of the metric calculations and of the measures to be taken to secure 10% net gain are required.
 However, enough information will be required at determination stage for the LPA to be satisfied that a suitable net gain solution exists for that development.

-We await further guidance from Government about this, but it is likely to be most straightforward to submit all required information with the planning application whenever possible, so that discharge of the BNG condition can follow on immediately after determination.
+The most straightforward option is to submit all required information with the planning application whenever possible, so that discharge of the BNG condition can follow on immediately after determination.
 The metric calculations and associated reporting as well as the development of habitat creation to achieve net gain will need to be undertaken by an experienced Ecologist.